fusion-jena/ScholarLensViz/README.md

 ```

-The knowledge base and dataset used need to be defined in the following file: /schema/getURICount.js
+The knowledge base and dataset used need to be defined in the following file: /schema/getURICount.js and /schema/getCompRecSentences.js
 An example configuration assuming that Fuseki is running on the default port 3030 looks like that: (quering a graph called 'profiles')

 ```var url ='http://localhost:3030/profiles/sparql';```